Probation & Post-Release Supervision (Basic Supervision)

 Transitional Housing Information

 The transitional housing program provides housing for offenders who have been transferred or are on post-release supervision from ADC granted by the Post-Prison Transfer Board or has been placed on probation by a circuit or district court.
 Contact information can be found from the Office Locations area or from the PDF below.

 Application and Regulations

 North Little Rock, AR 72114

-Volunteers provide services to clients in ACC Community Correction Centers and to clients on Parole or Probation.
+Volunteers provide services to clients in ACC Community Correction Centers and to clients on post-release supervision or probation.
 Volunteers are persons who, of their own free will and without compensation or expectation of compensation, provide services to or on behalf of ACC.

 “To enhance public safety by encouraging a crime-free lifestyle and providing cost-effective, evidence-based programs in the supervision and treatment of adult offenders.”

 - Expand and enhance services and opportunities to clients